 Here’s a typical’s process of identifying an ant infestation: they see one and think it’s no problem, and decide to just kill it with their finger.
 Then they see more on the counter but decide to just wipe them off.
 They start to see more and more ants until finally they little pests are all over the kitchen.

 As with any problem, the best way to keep your home free of an ant infestation is to kill it before it starts – but you can’t solve the problem if you don’t know it exists.
 Once you spot those first few ants, it’s important to start working toward a solution immediately.
 The last thing you want is to put off solving the problem until ants have already taken up permanent residence home.

-Search for Trails
+Step 2: Search for Trails

 You’ve noticed the ants, now it’s time to find out where they are coming from.
 Ants “see” using their antennaes, which pick up pheremone scent trails left by other ants indicating food, danger, and more.
 This means that, if you spot a few ants crawling along your floors, walls, or furniture, there are probably many moving back and forth along the same trail.

 However, the good news is that trails work both ways.
 If you can find a trail of ants and follow it far enough, there’s a possibility of finding the entry point.
 Finding the entry points means that you can eliminate the ants from their source, possibly their nest, which takes us to step number three.